+shaped body.
+They get to brown or black rings on Diaulula have distinct their skin is velvety in in. wide.
+The surface of be up to 3 in. long and the top of their elliptical

+Dorid Nudibranch (Diaulula sandiegensis)

+Knobby sea stars can be

+Knobby Sea Star (Pisaster ajaanteus)

+intertidal stuck firmly to rocks with their suction

+found in the lower

-in. wide.
-The surface of be up to 3 in. long and 2 shaped body.
-They get to the top of their elliptical brown or black rings on obtained from the sponges they eat and embedded in their skin.
-These spicules are used to defend against predators. texture due to the calcareous spicules their skin is velvety in Sea Hare (Aplysia californica)
+obtained from the sponges they eat and embedded in their skin.
+These spicules are texture due to the calcareous spicules

+Sea Hare (Aplysia californica)